Ibrahim Bin Ali Al Wazeer: Political work in Yemen

 He returned to Yemen after the Republic of 1962 and was known as "the third force", which took a mobility in the war between the Republicans and supporters of the imam, and then later founded the "Federal Powers" party and took his leadership and founded the newspaper "Shura" He moved in early 1970s to Saudi Arabia, and later migrated to Washington and settled.

-His writing
+Writing

 He was invited to renewal in the Zaidi's doctrine and rapprochement between the doctrines, and issued in Jeddah in Saudi Arabia the most important written "on the outskirts of the fifteenth century Hijri," and "Imam Zaid Jihad is a durable right," and "Imam Shafei is a revolution and founder of doctrine."